Health Insurance in Mexico- Do You Really Need It?

 As we age, our health insurance premiums will naturally increase, and at some point, it becomes difficult for seniors to qualify for private health insurance.
 All insurance companies in Mexico have an age limit to apply.

-Usually, that age is 70.
-A few companies in Mexico insure you past 70, but they are expensive and require a lot of medical exams.
-And if you have any pre-existing conditions, you will likely have difficulty getting private health insurance in Mexico.
+Usually, that age is 69.
+A few companies in Mexico insure people past 70, but they are expensive and require many medical exams.
+If you have any pre-existing conditions, you will likely have difficulty getting private health insurance in Mexico.

 But we have a solution!

 I take my research at Mexico Relocation Guide very seriously.
-And I receive about 100 emails each month from people concerned they won’t be able to get insurance in Mexico.
-That’s when I found Greg.
+I receive about 100 emails each month from people concerned they won’t be able to get insurance in Mexico, which is when I found Greg.

 YouTube video